Monarchia: Argument

 Dante wanted to demonstrate that the Holy Roman emperor and the pope were both human and that both derived their power and authority directly from God.
-To understand this it is necessary to think that man is the only thing to occupy an intermediate position between corruptibility and incorruptibility.
-If it is considered that man is only made up of two parts, that is to say the soul and the body, only in terms of the soul is he incorruptible.
+To understand this, it is necessary to think that man is the only thing to occupy an intermediate position between corruptibility and incorruptibility.
+If it is considered that man is made up of only two parts, that is to say the soul and the body, only in regard to the soul is he incorruptible.
 Man, then, has the function of uniting corruptibility with incorruptibility.
 The pope and emperor were both human, and no peer had power over another peer.
-Only a higher power could judge the two "equal swords", as each was given power by God to rule over their respective domains.
+Only a higher power could judge the two "equal swords", as each was given power by God to rule over his respective domain.

+English editions

+An English translation by Frederick William Church was published in 1878, in Dante, an essay by his father, Richard William Church.
+A second translation by Philip Wicksteed was printed for private circulation in 1896 and by The Temple Classics in London in 1904.
+In 1904, Aurelia Henry Reinhardt provided a new translation published by Cambridge University Press.
+A translation by Donald Nicholl titled Monarchy and Three Political Letters was published in 1954 in London by Weidenfeld and Nicolson and in 1955 in New York by The Noonday Press.
+Prue Shaw's translation was published in 1995, and in 2004 the Catholic University of America Press published Anthony K. Cassell's The Monarchia Controversy: An Historical Study with Accompanying Translations of Dante Alighieri's Monarchia, Guido Vernani's Refutation of the "Monarchia" Composed by Dante, and Pope John XXII Bull Si fratrum.